-- o Location: MetroHealth Parma Hospital - o Responsible Faculty: Sarah Benuska, PhD. - Description: MetroHealth's Pride Clinic is a primary care clinic for adult patients who identify as LGBTQ.
+- Location: MetroHealth Main Campus, MetroHealth Parma Hospital - Responsible Faculty: Frank Kenner, PhD - Description: Residents will provide assessment and brief, targeted interventions for adults with chronic pain.
+Residents will become familiar with the use of Cognitive Behavioral Therapy for Pain and other behavioral approaches to treat pain disorders. - Pride Clinic: - Locations: MetroHealth Brooklyn, Parma, and Rocky River - Responsible Faculty: Kathleen Alto, PhD; Sarah Benuska, PhD. - Description: MetroHealth's Pride Clinic is a primary care clinic for adult patients who identify as LGBTQ+.
 As with the Family Medicine Clinic rotation, in this rotation residents provide consultations and/or warm hand-offs for primary care Pride Clinic providers.
-Residents may additionally facilitate psychotherapy and participate in assessments for genderaffirming surgery documentation requests.
+Residents may additionally facilitate psychotherapy and participate in assessments for genderaffirming surgery documentation requests which may be included as a supplement to their outpatient therapy clinic.